 In Matt.
 6:31-34 Jesus put this still another way.
 He urged us to seek His Kingdom and His righteousness and in return He would accept responsibility for all of our needs.
 In short, the Lord has a purpose for our life and if we give Him permission, He’ll fulfill that purpose in us and make sure we don’t have to worry about anything along the way.
 You have my assurance that you won’t find a better deal anywhere.

 As you look around you, it’s easy to see that most Christians don’t do this, so it can’t be a salvation issue.
-It turns you from a mere believer into a follower, from living a defeated life into living a victorious one (1 Cor.
+It’s something you can only do after you’re born again.
+It turns you from being a believer into a being a follower, from living a defeated secular life into living a victorious Christian life (1 Cor.
 9:24-25).
+In doing so you will bear much fruit (John 15:5) and store up much treasure in heaven (Matt.
+6:19-21).